k0sproject/k0s/docs/architecture/adr-001-autopilot-oci-basic-auth-support.md

         // URL using any of the supported protocols (http, https, and oci).
         ArtifactPullSecret *ArtifactPullSecret `json:"artifactPullSecret,omitempty"`

-        // Insecure indicates whether certificates in the remote URL (if using TLS) can
+        // InsecureSkipTLSVerify indicates whether certificates in the remote URL (if using
-        // be ignored, aka InsecureSkipVerify.
+        // TLS) can be ignored.
-        Insecure bool  `json:"insecure,omitempty"`
+        InsecureSkipTLSVerify bool  `json:"insecureSkipTLSVerify,omitempty"`
 }
 ```